comphy-lab/documentationWeb/README.md

 This repository contains the computational framework and tools for multiphase fluid dynamics simulations based on the Basilisk C framework.
 The codebase specializes in the simulation and analysis of lid driven cavity flow with dye injection.

+## Documentation

+The full documentation for this project is available at [test.comphy-lab.org](https://test.comphy-lab.org).
+This website contains detailed explanations of the code, examples, and usage instructions.

 ## Overview

 The codebase implements a classical lid driven cavity flow problem with dye injection using the Basilisk CFD library with custom implementations for specific dye injection including.